-From Tim on April 27th, 2009 in General Remodel
+From Dean Dowd on April 27, 2009 in General Remodel

 Photo credit: Michael Karshis

 Did a favorite movie provide inspiration to you in your latest remodeling project or is that a notion just Gone with the Wind?
 Come on, are you telling me nobody decorated their room with Star Wars wallpaper as a kid?